awsdocs/aws-chatbot-admin-guide/doc_source/what-is.md

 ## Features of AWS Chatbot<a name="chatbot-benefits"></a>

-AWS Chatbot enables ChatOps for AWS\. *ChatOps* speeds software development and operations by using chat clients and chatbots to communicate and execute tasks as a team\.
-AWS Chatbot notifies chat users about events in their AWS services, so DevOps teams can monitor and resolve issues in real time, instead of receiving emails from their SNS topics\.
-AWS Chatbot also allows formatting of incident metrics from Amazon CloudWatch into charts for viewing in chat notifications\.
+AWS Chatbot enables ChatOps for AWS\. *ChatOps* speeds software development and operations by enabling DevOps teams to use chat clients and chatbots to communicate and execute tasks\.
+AWS Chatbot notifies chat users about events in their AWS services, so teams can collaboratively monitor and resolve issues in real time, instead of addressing emails from their SNS topics\.
+AWS Chatbot also allows you to format incident metrics from Amazon CloudWatch as charts for viewing in chat notifications\.

 ## How AWS Chatbot Works<a name="chatbot-works"></a>